MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE476Yj]

-Você pode usar o [Supervisor para Teams](use-advisor-teams-roll-out.md) para ajudá-lo a implantar o Microsoft Teams.
-O Supervisor para Teams o acompanha durante a implementação do seu Teams.
-Ele avalia seu ambiente do Microsoft 365 e identifica as configurações mais comuns que talvez você precise atualizar ou modificar antes de poder implantar o Teams com sucesso.
+You can use [Advisor for Teams](use-advisor-teams-roll-out.md) to help you roll out Microsoft Teams.
+Advisor for Teams walks you through your Teams rollout.
+It assesses your Microsoft 365 environment and identifies the most common configurations that you may need to update or modify before you can successfully roll out Teams.

 > [!TIP]
-> Recomendamos que você inclua nossos aplicativos que estão em destaque -- como o Planner -- no seu lançamento inicial do Teams.
-Adicione outros [aplicativos, bots e conectores](deploy-apps-microsoft-teams-landing-page.md) à medida que você impulsiona a adoção do Teams.
+> É recomendável incluir os aplicativos em destaque, como o Planner, na implementação inicial do Teams.
+Adicione outros [aplicativos do Teams à](deploy-apps-microsoft-teams-landing-page.md) medida que você impulsiona a adoção do Teams.

  > [!Note]
  > Para saber mais sobre os recursos do Teams em diferentes plataformas, confira [recursos do Teams por plataforma](https://support.microsoft.com/office/teams-features-by-platform-debe7ff4-7db4-4138-b7d0-fcc276f392d3).

 ## <a name="chat-deployment-prerequisites"></a>Pré-requisitos de implantação do chat

-Antes de implementar o Teams na sua organização, reserve um tempo para confirmar que seu ambiente está pronto para o Teams.
-Reveja [Prepare a rede da sua organização para o Teams](prepare-network.md) e faça as alterações necessárias no seu ambiente.
+Before you roll out Teams across your organization, take time to confirm that your environment is ready for Teams.
+Review [Prepare your organization's network for Teams](prepare-network.md) and make any required changes to your environment.

 |Pergunte-se|Ação |
 |------------|-------|